ippeiishi/PicoPicoDerby/Assets/Document/SystemInstruction.md

 Newtonsoft Json: 3.2.1 (com.unity.nuget.newtonsoft-json)
 [PROJECT_STATUS_SUMMARY]
 This section serves as a historical log of major development milestones, not just a summary of the latest state.
 New entries should be prepended to the list, ensuring that the most recent activity is at the top while preserving the full history of completed milestones.
 It should answer the question: "What major features have been completed to get to this point?"
+(Current) Established the core race simulation logic and the UI/visualization architecture for the race scene.
+Implemented a UIManager for centralized control of global UI elements.
-(Current) Standardized the entire UI hierarchy and naming convention.
+(Previous) Standardized the entire UI hierarchy and naming convention.
 Implemented the Lobby stage UI with a tab-switching system and a global, event-driven screen transition (iris wipe) system.
 [PROJECT_ARCHETYPE_SUMMARY]
 SCENE_ARCHITECTURE: Single-Scene.
 DI_MODEL: Manual Singleton (ClassName.Instance).